-The Lockheed Martin Innovation Marketplace located in Huntsville, Alabama, focuses on supporting emerging technology for air and missile defense applications.
-The center provides a “think tank” atmosphere for collaboration with small businesses and academia in North Alabama on cutting-edge technology and research.
-Small businesses obtain technical guidance and mentoring to assist in maturing technologies for business growth.
-Lockheed Martin identifies technology matches for program needs, either for today’s requirements or tomorrow’s future needs.
-To apply to join the Innovation Marketplace, email a non-proprietary capability brief to firstname.lastname@example.org.
-If your technology meets our program needs, we will send your business or institution an invitation to join the Innovation Marketplace and form a strategic alliance to provide solutions for our customers’ most challenging needs.
-See attached for more information.
+The Lockheed Martin Innovation Marketplace, in Huntsville, AL, supports emerging technology for air and missile defense applications.
+The Marketplace provides technical guidance and mentoring to assist in maturing technologies for small business growth.
+Lockheed Martin matches developing technologies with program needs.
+To apply to join the Innovation Marketplace, email a non-proprietary capability brief to Donna Clardy.

 About the SBIR and STTR Programs